The longer a couple tries unsuccessfully to conceive a baby, the more pressure and anxiety typically infiltrate into their sex life.

-After days of hoping, waiting, (and peeing on the ovulation strips in public toilets!), your test finally shows a second stripe.
+After days of hoping and waiting, your ovulation test finally shows a second stripe.
 Hurray!
 You have about 24 hours to make your next intercourse happen!

-But what if your husband is not in the mood?
+But what if your partner is not in the mood?

 Is not at home?

 If you end up having an argument with him on that night?

 How cool is that for a relationship that tasted so different before the baby project?